qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 .......

 ``Densified`` [vector: plygon, line]
-  Densified layer with vertices added at specified intervals
+  Densified layer with vertices added at specified intervals.

 See also